Author: Ayush Maggo

 - Choose a machine type based on your requirement.

-- Under Boot Disk, click on Change to select an operating system image, such as a Linux Distribution.
-You can also customize the disk size and type according to your requirements.
+- Under Boot Disk, click on Change to select an operating system image, such as a Linux Distribution or Windows Server.
+You can also customize disk size and type according to your requirements.

 - Set the desired boot disk size according to your requirements.

-- Configure the firewall settings by selecting ‘Allow HTTP traffic’.
+- Configure the firewall settings by selecting “Allow HTTP traffic” (port 80) or “Allow HTTPS traffic” (port 443).

 - Leave the Advanced options as default.

-- Now, finally, click on Create to create the VM instance.
+- Now, at last, click on Create to create the VM instance.

 - The process may take a few minutes.
 Once the Virtual Machine instance is successfully created, you will see it listed in the Compute Engine instance list.